Import an Excel file into a SQL Server table with an SSIS package.

 Then check again if the Excel drivers are installed and in the right version.

-Manage the 32-bit and 64-bit Excel driver versions
+How to manage the 32-bit and 64-bit Excel driver versions?

 Visual Studio works in 32-bit and SSIS works in 32-bit or 64-bit.
 It is therefore necessary to install the drivers corresponding to the project.
 This is a very complex topic as it is not possible to install 32-bit and 64-bit versions in parallel with the 2016 drivers.
 A more detailed article on this specific configuration will be written.